coolAlias/StructureGenerationAPI/README.md

 'I' - toggles between increment and decrement

-'X' - increments or decrements x value to offset spawn location
+'X' - offsets the structure's spawn location towards (+) or away (-) from the player

 'Y' - increments or decrements y value to offset spawn location

-'Z' - increments or decrements z value to offset spawn location
+'Z' - offsets the structure's spawn location to the right (+) or left (-) of the player

 'U' - reset x/y/z offsets to 0